thcolin/nipper/README.md

 # Nipper

-🍒🎙️🐶️ Nipper - Youtube playlist (& video) ripper
+🍒🎙️🐶️ Nipper - YouTube playlist (& video) ripper

-Parse Youtube video or playlist link, fix inaccurate tags (cover, artist & song), choose wanted format (mp4, webm, aac, mp3 or ogg), and download on-by-one or zipped (best flux chosen by default) !
+Parse YouTube video or playlist link, fix inaccurate tags (cover, artist & song), choose wanted format (mp4, webm, aac, mp3 or ogg), and download on-by-one or zipped (best flux chosen by default) !
 Every process are made directly in the browser, like downloading flux or converting them with [Kagami/ffmpeg.js](https://github.com/Kagami/ffmpeg.js) ❤️

 Currently covert art are only supported on `mp3` format, `aac` and `vorbis` aren't supported.